swansonk14/typed-argument-parser/README.md

 #### `Literal`

 Literal is analagous to argparse's [choices](https://docs.python.org/3/library/argparse.html#choices), which specifies the values that an argument can take.
 For example, if arg can only be one of 'H', 1, False, or 1.0078 then you would specify that `arg: Literal['H', 1, False, 1.0078]`.
 For instance, `--arg False` assigns arg to False and `--arg True` throws error.
-The `Literal` type was introduced in Python 3.8 ([PEP 586](https://www.python.org/dev/peps/pep-0586/)) and can be imported with `from typing_extensions import Literal`.

 #### `Union`